siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 Postfix|Description|Example
 ---------|---------|---------|
-`<n1:n2>`|This matches `n1` to `n2` events (including `n1` and excluding `n2`).|`1:4` matches 1 to 4 events.
+`<n1:n2>`|This matches `n1` to `n2` events (including `n1` and not more than `n2`).|`1:4` matches 1 to 4 events.
 `<n:>`|This matches `n` or more events (including `n`).|`<2:>` matches 2 or more events.
 `<:n>`|This matches up to `n` events (excluding `n`).|`<:5>` matches up to 5 events.
 `<n>`|This matches exactly `n` events.|`<5>` matches exactly 5 events.

-Specific occurrences of the event in a collection can be retrieved by using event index along with its reference, square brackets can be used to indicate the event index where `1` can be used as the index of the first event and `last` can be used as the index for the `last` available event in the event collection.
-If you provided a index grater then the last event index the system returns `null`.
-Some valid examples are bellow.
+Specific occurrences of the event in a collection can be retrieved by using an event index with its reference.
+Square brackets can be used to indicate the event index where `1` can be used as the index of the first event and `last` can be used as the index for the `last` available event in the event collection.
+If you provide an index greater then the last event index, the system returns `null`.
+The following are some valid examples.

 + `e1[3]` refers to the 3rd event.
 + `e1[last]` refers to the last event.